krim404/DellXPS15-9550-OSX/Tutorial_10.12_Step7.md

 folder: ./10.12/Post-Install/AD-Kexts/AppleHDA_sysCL

 ## Display Backlight Control not working
 the supplied AppleBacklightInjector contains an id for the display.
-It is theoretically possible that this id is different on another machine.
+It is possible that this id is different on your machine (especially if you use the non touch display).
 In this case just follow [this tutorial](Additional/PatchAppleBacklight_v2/readme.md)

 ## Display ICC Calibration
 ICC profile for 4k screen calibrated with Spyder4Pro colorimeter and DisplayCAL is available in Additional/Profiles.